‘Game Of Thrones’ Season 7 Spoilers: Who Will Be The First To Die?

 — Daenerys Targaryen (@Daenerys) January 9, 2017

-Meanwhile, the latest Game of Thrones Season 7 spoilers from Marie Claire suggest that while we don’t have an exact date, yet, for the premiere, production of Season 7 is wrapping up, and it’s ending in — of all places — Iceland!
+Meanwhile, the latest Game of Thrones Season 7 spoilers from Marie Claire suggest that while we don’t have an exact date yet for the premiere, production of Season 7 is wrapping up, and it’s ending in — of all places — Iceland!
 (This actually suggests that they’re finishing up with filming beyond “The Wall.”)

 Show producer David Bienoff confirmed, in fact, that the show will be filming for just another few weeks.